Michael Jackson: 30th Anniversary Celebration: Concert dates

-Notes: The September 10 show was added two days earlier due to high demand.
+Note: The second show was added two days earlier due to high demand.

 Aftermath

 According to some sources, on September 11, 2001, Jackson, along with his personal assistant, Frank Cascio, were scheduled for a meeting at the World Trade Center, to return a "two million" dollar watch Jackson used for the concert, and a diamond necklace for Elizabeth Taylor, but overslept and did not make it.
-In a 2002 Interview, Jackson made no mention of a meeting, and said he "got a call from friends in Saudi Arabia" of the attacks and turned the TV on to see the twin towers falling.
-A claim that Jackson fled the city with Taylor and Marlon Brando has been disputed; he simply got his children packed for New Jersey.
-He also arranged to have dozens of standard fans relocated and taken care of.
+In a 2002 Interview, Jackson made no mention of a meeting and said he "got a call from friends in Saudi Arabia" of the attacks and turned the TV on to see the twin towers falling.
+The claim that Jackson fled the city with Taylor and Marlon Brando has been disputed; he simply got his children packed for New Jersey.
+He also arranged to have dozens of stranded fans relocated and taken care of.
 In the aftermath of the attacks, Jackson sponsored a charity concert titled United We Stand: What More Can I Give.
 The concerts were held in Washington, D.C.
 Other featured artists that also performed in the benefit concert were the Backstreet Boys, Slash, Krystal Harris, Huey Lewis and the News, James Brown, Billy Gilman, O-Town, Usher, Christina Milian, Carole King, Al Green, Pink, Bette Midler, CeCe Peniston, Aerosmith, America, P. Diddy, NSYNC, Destiny's Child, Rod Stewart, Goo Goo Dolls, Train, Britney Spears, Mariah Carey, and Mary J. Blige.
 In addition, his sister Janet Jackson performed with him.

 This event also marked Randy Jackson's final concert with his brothers.
 He would contribute backup vocals for Michael's posthumous 2009 song, "This Is It", along with his brothers Jackie, Tito, and Jermaine, before announcing his retirement from entertainment.
 From 2012 to 2013, the remaining brothers (without Randy) reunited for the Unity Tour, which was held in North America, Europe, Asia, Africa, and Oceania.